pixi-loopkit/docs/docs/loops.md

 class Square extends Graphics {
     constructor(x, y, size = 50) {
         super();

-        // Set the coordinates, but also store them separately
-        // as "original". check the onFrame for why!
         [this.x, this.y] = [x, y];
         [this.origX, this.origY] = [x, y];
         this.beginFill("#aaa");